-With COVID, many city dwellers have become more open to considering a rural property as they move out of area code 437, 416 and 905.
+With COVID, many city dwellers have become more open to considering a rural property as they move out of the Greater Toronto area.
 More space, more freedom.
 And… a septic tank?
 This unfamiliar set up that likely also contains a well for water can throw people for a loop.

 But, it shouldn’t.

 With a few extra steps involved, a septic system is a great setup for rural homeowners.

 In this blog, we’ll explain the specifics around a septic tank and where you’re likely to find one.
 We’ll also discuss how to maintain a septic system as well as costs associated with a septic tank.

 A septic tank (a component of a larger septic system) is an underground chamber made of concrete, fiberglass, or plastic through which domestic water flows.
 In easier to understand terms: it’s a giant underground container that is located in your yard.

 Since almost all rural properties with septic tanks are detached homes, it’s likely only used by one family.